Joelfm4/Maze/README.md

 ## How does ray casting work?
+The map is a 2D square grid, and each square can either be 0 (no wall), or a positive value (a wall with a certain colour or texture).

 There are three main components:

 - The player represented as a vector (x and y coordinates).